Expected Family Contribution (EFC)

 Click here to estimate your EFC.
 All colleges and universities participating in the U.S. Department of Education Title IV aid programs are legally bound to use the federal methodology when awarding financial aid.
 It must be noted that a student's financial aid awards do not necessarily equal the difference between cost of attendance and Expected Family Contribution.

 Free Application for Federal Student Aid (FAFSA)

 All students applying for financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
-Students should file the FAFSA as soon as possible after January 1 of the academic year in which they plan to attend college listing Illinois Institute of Technology (Title IV Code 001691) as a school choice.
-Students who applied for federal student aid in the current academic year can file a Renewal FAFSA in one of the following ways:
+Students should file the FAFSA as soon as possible after January 1 of the academic year in which they plan to attend college.
+Be certain to list Illinois Institute of Technology (school code 001691) as a school choice.

-Federal Student Aid FAFSA is a free website where students can obtain information on federal student aid and complete a FAFSA online.
+The Federal Student Aid website provides students with information on federal student aid.
 High schools and colleges also provide paper copies of the FAFSA.
-Additionally, students can request an application from the Federal Student Aid Information Center at P.O.
+Additionally, students can request a paper FAFSA from the Federal Student Aid Information Center at P.O.
 Box 84, Washington, DC 20044 or by calling 800.433.3243.

 Family Education Rights and Privacy Act (FERPA)

 One to six weeks after receiving a completed FAFSA, the U.S. Department of Education sends students a Student Aid Report (SAR).
 The SAR summarizes reported data from the FAFSA; thus, a student should check the SAR carefully to verify its accuracy and should retain a copy of the report.
 This report includes the Expected Family Contribution (EFC), which is the amount the student and family are expected to contribute to educational expenses.